cosmoskitten/beam/website/src/contribute/index.md

    to introduce yourself and to be added as a contributor in the Beam issue tracker including your ASF Jira Username.
 For example [this welcome email]( https://lists.apache.org/thread.html/e6018c2aaf7dc7895091434295e5b0fafe192b975e3e3761fcf0cda7@%3Cdev.beam.apache.org%3E)

-       Hi, my name is <your name>.
-I am interested in contributing <what> to the Apache Beam SDK.
-I'd like to be added as a Jira contributor so that I can assign issues to myself.
-My ASF Jira Username is <username>.

 1. If your change is large or it is your first change, it is a good idea to [discuss it on the dev@ mailing list]({{ site.baseurl }}/community/contact-us/)
 1. For large changes create a design doc